jankaszel/hyperwell-thesis/chapters/discussion.md

 The study described in chapter \ref{sec:study} ; we purposely designed both sessions as open settings where students could creatively annotate and explore the sources on Recogito.
 We aimed at

+Furthermore, future studies could analyze the usability differences of private and public collaboration; which implications (e.g., public pressure) could both modalities entail for its users?

 _TODO:_ Technical evaluation: This will give us insights into the age of the watched annotations.
 If the data allows for this, create a graph for comparison ('youngest annotation considered at point x').
 Even further, it would be great to have some kind of indicator of the average age as well as age range a system allowed (during testing!) to work with in a certain period of time.
 This is in relation to @dourish1992.
 Give this outlook in @sec:discussion.

 The study was designed to explorative/open-ended and learn about the multi-faceted experiences of young students.
 However, the study was limited in some ways: